 Details regarding admission to the virtual Annual Meeting and the business to be conducted at the Annual Meeting are more fully described in the accompanying Notice of Annual Meeting of Stockholders and proxy statement.
 You are entitled to vote at our Annual Meeting and any adjournments or postponements thereof only if you were a stockholder as of April 5, 2023.
 As a result of the dividend of the shares of Series B Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock"), distributed on April 4, 2023, each holder of shares of our common stock also holds a number of one one-thousandths of a share of our Series B Preferred Stock equal to the whole number of shares of common stock held by such holder.
-Because any one one-thousandths of a share of Series B Preferred Stock that is not present in person or by proxy at the Annual Meeting as of immediately prior to the opening of the polls at the Annual Meeting will be automatically redeemed, if you fail to submit a proxy to vote your shares or attend the Annual Meeting in order to do so, your shares of Series B Preferred Stock will be redeemed immediately prior to the opening of the polls at the Annual Meeting and will not be entitled to vote at the Annual Meeting.
+Because any one one-thousandths of a share of Series B Preferred Stock that is not present in person or by proxy at the Annual Meeting as of immediately prior to the opening of the polls at the Annual Meeting in order to do so, your shares of Series B Preferred Stock will be redeemed immediately prior to the opening of the polls at the Annual Meeting in order to do so, your shares of Series B Preferred Stock will be redeemed immediately prior to the opening of the polls at the Annual Meeting and will not be entitled to vote at the Annual Meeting.